MayankKonduri/GermanEnvironmentalAgency_MetagenomicAnalysis/README.md

 - **Trimmomatic:** For quality trimming of RNA sequences.
 - **RNA-Spades:** For assembling RNA sequences.
 - **FastViromeExplorer:** For the identification of viral sequences.
+- **Quast:** For quantifying attributes of identifies RNA sequences.

 ## Results